 - d.
-Consult with all employees of West London Waste on operational matters including health and safety issues; - e.
-Communicate with members of West London Waste's senior management (including the appointed Health and Safety Advisor) on issues which cannot be readily resolved, requiring Managing Director level input; - f.
-Communicate with the Board of West London Waste Authority on any health and safety issues which cannot be resolved at Managing Director level.
+Consult with all employees of West London Waste (either directly or through the organisations' management structure, on operational matters including health and safety issues; - e.
+Communicate with members of West London Waste's Senior Management Team (including the appointed Health and Safety Advisor where required) on issues which cannot be readily resolved, requiring Managing Director level input; - f.
+Communicate with the Board of West London Waste on any health and safety issues which cannot be resolved at Managing Director level.

 - g.
-Facilitate the process of development for all documentation and systems of work supporting this health and safety policy, including risk assessments, safe working instruction, emergency procedures and guidance documents; - h.
+Facilitate the development process of for all documentation and systems of work supporting this health and safety policy, including risk assessments, safe working instruction, emergency procedures and guidance documents and toolbox talks; - h.
 Take into account, resources necessary to maintain health and safety standards, when compiling budgetary requirements, including human resources and specialised skills, organisational infrastructure, technology and financial resources. - i.
-Define roles, allocate responsibilities and accountabilities, and delegate authorities, to facilitate an effective occupational health and safety management system (OHSMS); roles, responsibilities, accountabilities, and authorities shall be documented and communicated.
+Facilitate the development, allocation and communication of roles and responsibilities, accountabilities, and delegated authorities, as part of an effective occupational health and safety management system (OHSMS).

 - j.
 Ensure that the appointed Health and Safety Advisor has the required levels of skill, knowledge and experience, to enable full completion of their duties; - k.
-Ensure a programme of health and safety training and information (including refresher training) is developed, with the assistance of the appointed Health and Safety Advisor and (where appropriate) specialist consultants, for all employee, management and supervisory levels within the West London Waste Authority.
+Ensure a programme of health and safety training and information (including refresher training) is developed, with the assistance of the appointed Health and Safety Advisor and (where appropriate) specialist consultants, for all employee, management and supervisory levels within the West London Waste.